2026-05-03 19:32:59 | EST

 Revenue Estimate ***

-Comprehensive US stock balance sheet stress testing and liquidity analysis for downside risk assessment.
-We model different scenarios to understand how companies would perform under adverse conditions.
+Real-time US stock gap analysis and overnight movement tracking to understand pre-market and after-hours trading activity.
+We provide comprehensive extended-hours coverage that helps you anticipate opening price action.
 First (FNLC), the Maine-based regional banking holding company operating under the First Bancorp Inc (ME) legal name, recently released its official Q1 2026 earnings results.
 The only publicly reported quantitative metric from the release as of this analysis is diluted earnings per share (EPS) of $0.80 for the quarter; official revenue figures were not included in the initial public filing, and no supplementary revenue data has been shared by the company to date.
 The earnings release comes amid

 Executive Summary